taj5000/My-_Work/NACH.md

 Aadhaar seeding is necessitated for receiving Direct Benefit Transfers (DBT) provided by various Government.
 Aadhar seeding is a process of linking any customer's 12 digit aadhar number with their bank account.The following is the process flow of Aadhaar seeding:

-**1. Customer to visit the bank branch where he / she is holding an account and submit the duly filled consent form – Annexure I
+**1. Customer to visit the bank branch where he / she is holding an account and submit the duly filled consent form – Annexure I**

-2. The bank officials after verifying the details and documents provided (as may be required) and authenticity of the customer based on the signature will accept Aadhaar seeding consent form and provide an acknowledgement to the customer.
+**2. The bank officials after verifying the details and documents provided (as may be required) and authenticity of the customer based on the signature will accept Aadhaar seeding consent form and provide an acknowledgement to the customer.**

-3. The branch will then link the Aadhaar number to the customer’s account and also in NPCI mapper.
+**3. The branch will then link the Aadhaar number to the customer’s account and also in NPCI mapper.**

-4. Once this activity is completed and Aadhaar number will reflect in NPCI mapper.
+**4. Once this activity is completed and Aadhaar number will reflect in NPCI mapper.**

-**
-**Role of the customer:**
+#### Role of the customer:

 1. Submit the consent form with complete details either in physical or electronic form as per the facility provided by his / her bank.